Chem ’91 x Purple Punch

 Chem ’91 is a hardy strain that is easy to grow.
-This variety is resistant to most pest and diseases, and can quickly recover from most environmental stressors.
-Chem ’91 is highly adaptable, and can be cultivated indoors and outdoors.
+This variety is resistant to most pests and diseases, and can quickly recover from most environmental stressors.
+Chem ’91 is highly adaptable and can be cultivated indoors and outdoors.
 When grown outdoors, Chem ’91 thrives in a warm and dry climate.

 Purple Punch is a beginner-friendly variety that is easy to cultivate.
 This strain is highly resistant to pests, diseases, and unfavorable growing conditions.
 Purple Punch can be grown both indoors and outdoors, using a variety of cultivation techniques.
 When grown outdoors, Purple Punch tends to prefer a warm climate with moderate humidity.